nexr/ceph/doc/rados/configuration/mon-config-ref.rst

 See `Monitor Store Synchronization`_ for details.

 .. tip:: You SHOULD install NTP on your Ceph monitor hosts to
          ensure that the monitor cluster operates with synchronized clocks.

 Clock drift may still be noticeable with NTP even though the discrepancy is not yet harmful.
 Ceph's clock drift / clock skew warnings may get triggered even though NTP maintains a reasonable level of synchronization.
 Increasing your clock drift may be tolerable under such circumstances; however, a number of factors such as workload, network latency, configuring overrides to default timeouts and the `Monitor Store Synchronization`_ settings may influence the level of acceptable clock drift without compromising Paxos guarantees.

 Ceph provides the following tunable options to allow you to find acceptable values.

-``clock offset``

-:Description: How much to offset the system clock.
-See ``Clock.cc`` for details.
-:Type: Double
-:Default: ``0``

-.. deprecated:: 0.58

 ``mon tick interval``

 :Description: A monitor's tick interval in seconds.
 :Type: 32-bit Integer
 :Default: ``5``

 ``mon clock drift allowed``

 :Description: The clock drift in seconds allowed between monitors.
 :Type: Float
-:Default: ``.050``
+:Default: ``0.05``

 ``mon clock drift warn backoff``

 :Description: Exponential backoff for clock drift warnings
 :Type: Float
-:Default: ``5``
+:Default: ``5.00``

 ``mon timecheck interval``

 :Description: The time check interval (clock drift check) in seconds
               for the Leader.

 :Type: Float
-:Default: ``300.0``
+:Default: ``300.00``

 ``mon timecheck skew interval``

 :Description: The time check interval (clock drift check) in seconds when in
               presence of a skew in seconds for the Leader.

 :Type: Float
-:Default: ``30.0``
+:Default: ``30.00``

 Client